-The Battlefield - The battlefield playing area can be any flat surface such as a table or even the floor.
-A table at least 4 feet wide and 3 feet deep gives sufficient area to deploy and maneuver.
-Larger and smaller battlefields are both perfectly acceptable, but may require some adjustment to ensure a good game.

-Terrain - A variety of scenic terrain upon the battlefield that hinders movement (i.e. Rough Ground) and/or obstructs line of sight (i.e. Cover) will provide a richer tactical game.

-Placing Terrain - A couple terrain features per 2-foot square are a good starting point, and can be adjusted according to player preference.
+- The Battlefield The battlefield playing area can be any flat surface such as a table or even the floor.
+A field at least 4 feet wide and 3 feet deep gives sufficient area to deploy and maneuver.
+Larger and smaller battlefields are both perfectly acceptable, but may require some adjustment to ensure a good game. - Terrain A variety of scenic terrain upon the battlefield that hinders movement (i.e. Rough Ground) and/or obstructs visibility (i.e. Cover) to any model within and/or behind will provide a richer tactical game. - Placing Terrain A few terrain features per 2-foot square are a good starting point, and can be adjusted according to availability, although more terrain is recommended.
 Players should alternate placing terrain features and agree upon any battlefield effects before proceeding.